fivetran/self-hosted-analytics-js/demo/react/README.md

-# How to self-host analytics.js
+# How to self-host analytics.js with react-router

 ## Initialize analytics.js